The pitfalls of over-cladding

 The question has to be asked what else are they incompetent in doing?

-The fitters have simply stuck pieces of fascia board together in an attempt to construct the box end detail, look around your area and you’ll be surprised how many are like this.
+The so called fitters have simply stuck pieces of fascia board together in an attempt to construct the box end detail, look around your area and you’ll be surprised how many are like this.

 Want a nice neat corner?